 Program Educational Objectives

-	1. have broad engineering experience involving increasing complexity to address the evolving needs of the private and public sectors in Qatar, the surrounding regions, and beyond;
+1. Have broad engineering experience involving increasing complexity to address the evolving needs of the private and public sectors in Qatar, the surrounding regions, and beyond;

-	2. have leadership positions in their professional career;
+2. Have leadership positions in their professional career;

-	3. have met new challenges by engaging in professional development, further technical education, and/or non-technical education.
+3. Have met new challenges by engaging in professional development, further technical education, and/or non-technical education.

 The faculty reviews our PEOs once per year.
 We present any proposed changes to our Industrial Advisory Board for their feedback and approval.